- Must visit

 Official public transport app

-Belfast International Airport -> Belfast City Centre
+Belfast International Airport, Belfast -> Lanyon Place Station, Belfast

 Find answers to the most common questions about traveling from Dublin to Belfast by flight.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest flight, the cheapest option, or tips for making the most of your visit at Belfast, this guide helps you travel smarter and with confidence.